Nereocaris: Description

-According to the diagnosis of Legg and Caron (2013), the genus including both species is diagnosed by the presence of two lateral stalked eyes and one median eye, the possession of a laterally compressed bivalved carapace with hook-like elements, and a telson with a triangular medial process and a three-segmented elongate lateral process.
+According to the diagnosis of Legg and Caron (2013), the genus including both species is diagnosed by the presence of two lateral stalked eyes and one median eye, the possession of laterally compressed bivalved carapace with hook-like elements, and a telson with a triangular medial process and a three-segmented elongate lateral process.
 Nereocaris exilis was relatively large sized arthropod for the era, with the largest specimen measuring up to 142 mm.
 They possessed a thick carapace covering the dorsal and lateral sides of the head.
 Their thorax was composed of 30-40 segments, each of them coming with a pair of legs.
 The shape of its armor made it so the legs had a very limited range of movement, barely being able to reach whatever was directly under them.
 The abdomen was composed of another 60 segments, finishing in a short telson with a pair of triangular flukes made up of three segments each.